 As such, and based on past experiences, HHS has reactivated the temporary Influx Care Facility (ICF) in Carrizo Springs, Texas, for the placement and care of UC as necessary and required by law.
 On February 22, 2021, the first UC arrived safely and were welcomed by staff.
 Initially activated in early June 2019, the ICF has remained unoccupied and on warm status since late July 2019.

-The Carrizo Springs ICF capacity is available for children (age 13-17) who are medically cleared and have completed routine COVID-19 intake quarantine.
-Initially, the Carrizo Springs ICF will accommodate approximately 700 children in hard-sided structures.
+The Carrizo Springs ICF capacity is available for children (age 2-17).
+Currently, the Carrizo Springs ICF will accommodate approximately 1,008 children in hard-sided structures.
 Additional semi-permanent (soft-sided) capacity may be added if necessary.
 However, ORR continues to prioritize UC placement in hard-sided structures over semi-permanent structures.
 The use of influx capacity is a necessary action to ensure ORR’s ability to accept UC referrals from CBP promptly.

 BCFS Health and Human Services’ Emergency Management Division (EMD) – a nationally recognized, non-profit emergency management and response organization – operates all components of shelter operations at the facility.

 Additionally, ORR works in close coordination with local officials on the security and safety of the children and community.
 ORR plans to offer facility visits for elected officials, media, and key stakeholders once access can be granted safely, recognizing COVID-19 restrictions and recommendations.
 ORR currently has a public information officer located at Carrizo Springs to interact with the media and community members.

 It is important to note that as soon as children enter ORR care, they are put in contact with their parents, guardians, or relatives, and the process of finding a suitable sponsor begins.
 The vast majority of sponsors are a parent or a close family relative living in the United States.